Opening

 The Living Lands region of Eora is not an open world.
 Avowed uses a zone-based structure where each area is large, detailed, and self-contained, connected by loading transitions rather than seamless geography.
 The distinction matters, because the zones themselves are beautifully crafted.
 Built in Unreal Engine 5, the environmental art direction delivers dense jungle canopies, volcanic caverns, coastal ruins, and settlements that feel lived-in rather than staged.
 The visual identity is distinct from the high-fantasy norm: warmer, more grounded, and layered with Pillars of Eternity lore that rewards close observation.

 On PS5, three display modes are available: Quality at 30 fps (targeting approximately 1440p), Balanced at 40 fps, and Performance at 60 fps (approximately 972p).
 None are exceptional by current standards.
 The Performance mode’s resolution sits noticeably below what competitors deliver, and the Quality mode’s 30 fps lock feels conservative for an Unreal Engine 5 title in 2026.
-PS5 Pro adds minimal enhancement: no PSSR integration, no additional ray tracing, no expanded Lumen features.
-Digital Foundry described it as “excellent game, decent port, light on Pro upgrades.”
+PS5 Pro adds minimal enhancement: no PSSR integration, no additional ray tracing, no expanded Lumen features. “excellent game, decent port, light on Pro upgrades.”
 The art carries the presentation.
 The technology merely keeps pace.

 The post-launch update, detailed on the official Avowed page, adds meaningful cosmetic depth: expanded character creation options, three new playable races (Orlan, Dwarf, Aumaua), a magic mirror at camp for respecs, and a photo mode.
 These are quality-of-life additions rather than visual overhauls, but they round out a presentation package that was already strong in artistic terms.